HBO Max's "Sweet Life" Is All Black Excellence (With A Serving Of Drama)

 Sweet Life — originally pitched as an hour-long drama series — is just one of the new projects that are coming out her eight-figure TV and film and deal with WarnerMedia announced earlier this year.
 The five-year contract worth $40 million signs over Hoorae's exclusive TV rights to HBO, HBO Max and Warner Bros., and guarantees Rae a lofty first-look film deal across WarnerMedia brands.
 Other upcoming works include hip hop comedy Rap Sh *t, a Set It Off reboot, and Seen & Heard, a documentary about the unique nature of the Black TV space.

-The first three episodes of Sweet Life will be available to stream starting August 19, only on HBO Max.
+The first three episodes of Sweet Life will be available to stream starting August 19, only on HBO Max and Crave in Canada.